jonathan-cook235/jonathancook/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: DPhil Autonomous Intelligent Machines and Systems (CDT)
+    - course: DPhil in Autonomous Intelligent Machines and Systems (CDT)
       institution: University of Oxford
       year: Commencing October 2022
     - course: MSc in Computational Statistics and Machine Learning